At its meeting today, the RBA Board decided to leave the cash rate unchanged at 0.25 per cent.

 Statement by RBA’s Philip Lowe:

-At its meeting today, the Board decided to maintain the targets for the cash rate and the yield on 3-year Australian Government bonds of 25 basis points.
-It also decided to increase the size of the Term Funding Facility and make the facility available for longer.
+At its meeting today, the Board decided to maintain the current policy settings, including the targets for the cash rate and the yield on 3-year Australian Government bonds of 25 basis points.

 Need help with your finances or want to discuss your how interest rate changes could affect your situation?
 We’re as close as your phone – call 08 8451 1500

 >> See all of our best home loan rates here + a lot more…